-The annual internship stipend across all consortium sites is \$31,930.
-Interns are employed by the Western Interstate Commission for Higher Education (WICHE).
+The annual internship stipend across all consortium sites is \$32,888.
+Interns are employed by WICHE.
 WICHE is an intergovernmental organization which provides consultation and support to the HI-PIC program and serves as the fiscal agent for the internship.
 Health benefits and paid time off (including vacation, professional, and sick leave) are provided to all interns, as are annual vacation, professional, and sick leave.
 Additional information about intern benefits can be found in Appendix A. HI-PIC interns have access to numerous additional resources.
 Funding for travel within the state of Hawai'i is provided for interns to complete required training experiences.
 Assessment and other training materials are provided by each training site, and additional materials that may be needed.
 Additionally, each intern has access to administrative and IT support through their primary training site.